 How to celebrate Cinco de Mayo

-Mark June 5 on your calendar – this is World Environment Day.
+- Mark June 5 on your calendar – this is World Environment Day.
 Mexico shines brightly with cultural and environmental diversity.
-We have celebrated Mexican ecotourism pioneers – Colibris – since 2000.
+We have celebrated Mexican ecotourism pioneers – Colibris – from 2000-2010.
 Like and share their work!